tnichols217/notes/AIQS 100/Reflective Paper/draft.md

 >
 >
 >
-> My newfound skills in analysis and composition are useful for me in simple ways such as being able to understand other people's written i
+> My newfound skills in analysis and composition are useful for me in simple ways such as being able to understand other people's written intentions better to being able to